 There are countless studies showing that exercise drastically improves your health.
 However, there is an intense debate in the fitness community over whether steady state cardio (jogging for 20 minutes or more at around 60% to 70% of max capacity) or high intensity interval training (short sprint intervals between 15 seconds and 4 minutes at 90% to 100% of max capacity) is better for you.
 So, which is it: high intensity interval training (HIIT) or steady state cardio?

 Let’s start with aerobic fitness levels.
 Studies have consistently found that high intensity interval training improves aerobic fitness to an equal or greater degree than steady state cardio (despite taking far less time).
 One meta analysis looked at studies of participants with coronary artery disease, heart failure, hypertension, metabolic syndrome and obesity.
-It found that HIIT increased VO2peak (a measure of aerobic fitness) by an average of 19.4%, versus just 10.3% for steady state cardio groups.
+It discovered that HIIT increased VO2peak (a measure of aerobic fitness) by an average of 19.4%, compared to 10.3% for steady-state cardio groups.
+Simple stretches, before aerobic exercises, can also provide some sort of assistance with blood flow in the heart, legs, feet, and other parts of the body.

 Of course, your training program will depend on what your goals are.
 However, High intensity interval training has been shown to improve even endurance athletes.
 One study, for example, had rowers train 7 times over a 4 week period.
 The HIIT group did 8 intervals of 2.5 minutes of rowing at 90% of their VO2peak, with individualized recovery periods.
 The researchers found that the HIIT group improved their 2,000 meter rowing time by 6.3 seconds (3.5 boat lengths) over the steady state group.
 The HIIT group also improved on every other tested measure including aerobic fitness levels.